Akarshit/react-custom-single-select/README.md

 `onSelect` - function with the signature `onSelect(option, { index } )`.
 This function will be called with the first parameter as the selected option and the second an obect with property `index` which is the selected index.
 `customStyle` - accepts a stle object with the following properties:

+1. `Container`: These style will be applied to whole container of select.
 1. `Item`: These style will be applied to the individual item
-2. `List`: These style will be applied to the dropdown list.
+1. `List`: These style will be applied to the dropdown list.